What Constitutes True Spiritual Devotion?

 How to Achieve True Spiritual Devotion

 After I got home, I read several passages one after another.
 One of the passages said: “The way that people, love God, and satisfy God is by touching the Spirit of God with their heart and thereby obtaining His satisfaction, and by using their heart to engage with God’s words and thus being moved by the Spirit of God.
 If you wish to achieve a normal spiritual life and establish a normal relationship with God, then you must first give your heart to Him.
-Only after you have quieted your heart before Him and poured your whole heart into God can you gradually develop a proper spiritual life. … If your heart can be poured into God and keep quiet before Him, then you will have the opportunity and the qualifications to be used by the Holy Spirit, to receive the enlightenment and illumination of the Holy Spirit, and even more, you will have the opportunity for the Holy Spirit to make up for your shortcomings.
-When you give your heart to God, you can enter more deeply into the positive aspect and be on a higher plane of insight; in the negative aspect, you will have more understanding of your own faults and shortcomings, you will be more eager to seek to satisfy God’s will, and you will not be passive, and will actively enter in.
-This will mean that you are a correct person” (“It Is Very Important to Establish a Proper Relationship With God”).
+Only after you have quieted your heart before Him and poured your whole heart into Him will you gradually be able to develop a normal spiritual life. … If your heart can be poured into God and remain quiet before Him, then you will have the opportunity and the qualifications to be used by the Holy Spirit, to receive the enlightenment and illumination of the Holy Spirit, and even more, you will have the opportunity for the Holy Spirit to make good your shortcomings.
+When you give your heart to God, on the positive side, you can attain deeper entry and attain a higher plane of insight; on the negative side, you will have more understanding of your own faults and shortcomings, you will be more eager to seek to satisfy God’s will, and you will not be passive, but will actively enter in.
+Thus, you will become a correct person” (“It Is Very Important to Establish a Normal Relationship With God”).